egovernments/egov-smartcity-suite/README.md

 ##### Configuring JBoss Wildfly

-1. Download and install customized JBoss Wildfly Server from [here][Wildfly Customized].
+1. Download and unzip the customized JBoss Wildfly Server from [here][Wildfly Customized].
 This server contains some additional jars that are required for the ERP.
 2. In case properties needs to be overridden, edit the below file (This is only required if `egov-erp-<username>.properties` is not present)

   ```